vikash-ftw/Hyperledger-Fabric-v2/README.md

    - Under 'network-configs' -> "name" can be any name you want to give to your explorer dashboard like currently it is - "Explorer Test Network"

-5. Now in **./docker-compose.yaml** file -- edit 'networks' just like you mentioned in your fabric's docker-compose network files. **So that explorer containers are created in same network as your fabric network**
+3. Now in **./docker-compose.yaml** file -- edit 'networks' just like you mentioned in your fabric's docker-compose network files. **So that explorer containers are created in same network as your fabric network**

-6. Now go to the scripts directory in 'Project Home'.
+4. Now go to the scripts directory in 'Project Home'.

    - To start explorer then run _./scripts/start_explorer.sh_
    - To stop explorer then run _./scripts/stop_explorer.sh_
    - To remove all explorer containers then run _./scripts/remove_explorer.sh_

-7. Now open the explorer dashboard in browser on _port - 8080_.
+5. Now open the explorer dashboard in browser on _port - 8080_.

-8. If server is not accessible on port 8080 -> Then there might be some issue so check the logs of fabric-explorer container.
+6. If Explorer's service is not accessible on port 8080 -> Then there might be some issue so check the logs of fabric-explorer container.

-   - If the error is related to "Failed to create identity" then there might be issue the way you copied the private key in **test-network.json**.
-   - Or it may be related to wrong docker network name. **So please check the fabric-explorer container logs**
+   - It may be related to wrong docker network name. **So please check the fabric-explorer container logs**
    - Also after resolving the error, delete the volumes created by fabric explorer

      - These two volumes are: